An EKG, also called an ECG or electrocardiogram, is a recording of the heart's electrical activity. It is a quick and painless procedure.

 EKG Interpretation - Introduction

-This introductory interpretation training course reviews the main features of electrocardiogram strips.
+This introductory course reviews the main features of electrocardiogram strips.
 A method for analyzing an electrocardiogram is presented.
 This method includes assessment of rhythm, calculating heart rate, observing P-wave forms, measurement of wave intervals and segments and the evaluation of other relevant waves.
 In addition, our drills allow students to practice electrocardiogram identification.

 Use EKG.Academy's library of free presentations on cardiac rhythms.